calvinsettachatgul/aws_associate_solutions_architect/upgrading_ebs_volume_type_lab_part1.md

 ssh into the ec2 instance
 wait for these to be initialized

+can modify a volume on the fly dont have to stop and take a snapshot except for the magnetic

+create in another az
+create a snaphsot
+    my little web server snap

+    take a little bit of time 5 min snap shots are there
+    create an ima ge
+    create another volume

 see what volumes have been added to this instance
     attached to mysqldb instance
     its attached to the instance but have not mounted it

-lsblk
+copy the snapshot to a new region lsblk

 detach a volume